How to Save Just One Sheet in Excel & Google Sheets

 As in Excel, you can also save just one sheet in Google Sheets.

-- You’ll get a message that the sheet was copied; click Open spreadsheet to open it.
+- You’ll get a message that the sheet was copied; click Open spreadsheet.